Lucetia/piracy/README.md

 #### Scripts and Tools

 -   [goplaxt](https://github.com/XanderStrike/goplaxt/) Full rewrite of the above, written in Go and deployable with Docker
--   ["My (scripted) solution to having a single Movies library for 4k and non-4k."](https://www.reddit.com/r/PleX/comments/afs8m9/my_scripted_solution_to_having_a_single_movies/) Post by /u/spazatk
--   ["I made my own Pseudo TV for Plex with Kodi and Nvidia Shield"](https://old.reddit.com/r/PleX/comments/awsvp9/i_made_my_own_pseudo_tv_for_plex_with_kodi_and/ehox9zf/) Guide from /u/nads84 on how to make your own "live" TV channels with a Plex library, Kodi, and an NVIDIA Shield
 -   [Varken](https://github.com/Boerderij/Varken) Standalone application to aggregate data from the Plex ecosystem into InfluxDB using Grafana for a frontend
--   ["I made my own Pseudo TV for Plex with Kodi and Nvidia Shield"](https://old.reddit.com/r/PleX/comments/awsvp9/i_made_my_own_pseudo_tv_for_plex_with_kodi_and/ehox9zf/) - Guide from /u/nads84 on how to make your own "live" TV channels with a Plex library, Kodi and NVIDIA Shield.
 -   [DocDownloader](https://docdownloader.com/) - Scribd Downloader; Issuu Downloader; Slideshare Downloader; Academia Downloader.
 Scribd Downloader.
 -   [Gaps](https://github.com/JasonHHouse/Gaps) - Find the missing movies in your Plex Server.
 -   [JBOPS](https://github.com/blacktwin/JBOPS) - Just a Bunch Of Plex Scripts